Charlie Plummer

 Charlie Plummer got his first movie role at age 11

 Charlie made his big-screen debut in 2012 as the younger brother of Bella Heathcote's character in the drama "Not Fade Away."
-The tall, lanky teenager with a mop of light, unruly hair won over audiences and critics with his heartfelt sincerity.
+The tall, lanky teenager with his mop of light, unruly hair won over audiences and critics with his genuine sincerity.

 In 2015, Charlie Plummer landed his first lead role in the drama "King Jack."
-He plays a small-town teen who has to endure humiliation from his classmates.
-The touching story, which also stars Christian Madsen, Davi Santos, and Cory Nichols, explores the challenges every teenager faces.
+He plays a small-town teen who endures humiliation from his classmates.
+The moving story, which also stars Christian Madsen, Davi Santos, and Cory Nichols, explores the challenges every teenager faces.

 King Jack - Learning to Pitch

-In 2016, after finishing school, Charlie seriously considered changing careers.
-He always liked soccer and thought about becoming a soccer manager.
-Meanwhile, he acted in the psychological thriller "The Dinner," based on Herman Koch's bestseller.
+In 2016, after finishing school, Charlie seriously considered switching careers.
+He'd always loved soccer and thought about becoming a soccer manager.
+Meanwhile, he starred in the psychological thriller "The Dinner," based on Herman Koch's bestseller.
 He played the son of characters portrayed by Steve Coogan and Laura Linney.
-Critics praised the film for making audiences question their own parenting instincts and consider how far they might go if their child's life were at risk.
+Critics praised the film for making audiences question their own parenting instincts and wonder how far they'd go if their child's life was at stake.

 Charlie Plummer in the movie 'The Dinner'